-Our biggest, strongest and most versatile bracket.
-The 'A' Bracket solves most difficult installation issues thanks to:
+The A Bracket is our biggest, strongest, and most versatile bracket.
+The A Bracket solves most difficult installation issues thanks to:

-- Its flexibility:

-- > Arms swing up or down vertically

-- > Arms open in or out from 40 to 80 degrees separation (new in summer 2013)

-- > Transom attachment flanges fully rotate to become flush with any surface.

-- Struts/tubes can be cut to any length

-- Strength Engineers love triangles
+- Its flexibility: - > Arms swing up or down vertically - > Arms open in or out from 40 to 80 degrees separation (Brackets 2013 or older have arms fixed at 40 degrees) - > Transom Flanges fully rotate to become flush with any surface. - > A Stay Tube Struts can be cut to any length. - Strength Engineers love triangles

-Warning: The bracket must be well aligned.
+Warning: The Bracket must be well aligned.
 Misaligning the castings and struts cannot be solved by cranking into place when bolting together.
-The bracket must fit perfectly before bolt tightening.
+The Bracket must fit perfectly before bolt tightening.
 If bolted in place in other than its natural position (ie, forced into place) then there will be constant stress on the casting(s) which inevitably ends in a 'stress fracture' - a broken casting.
 The aluminum metal used can tolerate considerable flex for short periods and withstand enormous working loads BUT it cannot handle constant stress.